Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Probably my favorite part of the trip?
 When my Indian cab driver’s phone rang, blaring the Titanic score.
 He picked up his phone and swayed in his seat, savoring the trademark penny whistle melody for a few moments, then answered it.
 “Titanic,” I said when he hung up, catching his eye in the rearview mirror.
 We both started laughing.

-And you’d never guess what it was like at the salon, where I enjoyed a few spa treatments as a birthday gift from Mario.
+And you’d never guess what it was like at the salon, where I enjoyed a few spa treatments as a birthday gift.
 The salon was for women only, and the windows were covered.
 Veiled woman after veiled woman came in, whipped her veil and robe off, and got her hair done.

 Not what I expected — not remotely.

 There are clearly disturbing reports from some of Dubai’s work camps, and this is reprehensible.
 While conditions have reportedly improved in many of them, much more needs to be done.

 But that’s not to say that everything that you’ve read about Dubai is the full picture.
 Go to Dubai with an open mind, and I guarantee that it will surprise you.